ErikBrorsson/ECAP/README.md

 ## Abstract
 We consider unsupervised domain adaptation (UDA) for semantic segmentation in which the model is trained on a labeled source dataset and adapted to an unlabeled target dataset.
-Unfortu- nately, current self-training methods are susceptible to misclassified pseudo-labels resulting from erroneous predictions.
+Unfortunately, current self-training methods are susceptible to misclassified pseudo-labels resulting from erroneous predictions.
 Since certain classes are typically associated with less reliable predictions in UDA, reducing the impact of such pseudo-labels without skewing